cbirdlab/radBARCODER/README.md

 the aligner that will be used LONGALIGNMENT=. the GenBank sequences that should also be aligned GENBANK=.......

-ls: cannot access '*99': No such file or directory

 Sat 05 Sep 2020 01:19:12 AM CDT 1 SAMPLES BEING PROCESSED:

 Sat 05 Sep 2020 01:19:12 AM CDT Be sure to check the fasta alignment by eye as small errors do occur [1] "paganAlign_ALL_masked_aligned_clean_PfalcMitoGenome"